open-aviation/tangram/docs/plugins/frontend.md

 When `tangram serve` runs, it will:

-1. Serve the static assets from your plugin's `dist-frontend` directory.
+1. Read the `plugin.json` manifest from every enabled plugin at startup.
-2. Include your plugin in the `/manifest.json` endpoint.
+2. Amalgamate these into a single cached response for `/manifest.json`.
-3. The core web app will fetch the manifest and dynamically load and install your plugin.
+3. The core web app fetches this single manifest and dynamically loads resources.

 ```mermaid
 sequenceDiagram